awsdocs/aws-doc-sdk-examples/javav2/example_code/ssm/Readme.md

 #### Get started with Systems Manager

-This example shows you how to work with Systems Manager maintaince windows, documents, and Opsitems.
+This example shows you how to work with Systems Manager maintenance windows, documents, and Opsitems.

 <!--custom.scenario_prereqs.ssm_Scenario.start-->